joannaolofsson/portfolio-joanna/README.md

 Joanna Olofsson - UX designer

-Link to published page: joannaolofsson.surge.sh
+Link to published page: https://joannaolofsson.surge.sh

 In this portfolio I use Styled Components instead of CSS.